exa-analytics/exa/docs/source/index.rst

 #################################
 *A framework for data management, processing, and visualization.*

-This package provides a data management, processing, analytics, and visualization framework built atop of the `PyData`_ stack.
-Although it is the main dependency of packages tailored to specific data industries, it can also be used in a standalone fashion for data management, exploration, and visualization, and is especially useful where relationships between discrete (and/or analytical) data sets are present.
+This package is built atop the `PyData`_ stack, with specific attention to `pandas`_ and the `Jupyter notebook`_.
+The former handles organization of numerical and other data in memory while the latter provides an interactive user interface.

 .. toctree::